Moshizzl3/sysint/05a_webhook/README.md

 ### Updating Order Status

-To trigger an update, send a POST request to /update_order_status with the following JSON payload:
+To trigger an update, send a Patch request to /order-status with the following JSON payload:

 ```json
 {